Sloth247/e-commerce-product-website/README.md

 }
 ```

-`min` attribute on `input` did not work in Content.tsx, so I used function `handleInput` to disable minus button and prevent the input amount become minus value when the amount is less than 1.
+`min` attribute on `input` did not work in Content.tsx, so I used function `handleInput` to disable minus button and prevent the input amount from becoming minus value when the amount is less than 1.

 ```jsx
 const handleInput = () => {